top of page

 Portfolio

-From 1999 to 2005, I worked primarily as a visual artist, initially exploring 2D media (drawing, painting, and printmaking) and, later on, installations and performances.
+Prior to the doctoral studies at UCLA, I worked primarily as a visual artist, initially exploring 2D media (drawing, painting, and printmaking) and, later on, installations and performances.
 From 2003 to 2005, I moved to Honolulu and, to support myself, I worked as an art director for the resort wear company Tori Richard.
 Great aprenticeship have come from these experiences.

 Offering, oil on wood board (2000)